kenneally15/AnalogClock/README.md

-Simple website with analog clock
+Website with local and global city times